Genivia/ugrep/README.md

                   (faint), `h' (highlight), `i' (invert), `u' (underline).
 Selec- tively overrides GREP_COLORS.

            --cpp  Output file matches in C++.
-See  also  the --format and -u options.
+See also options --format and -u.

            --csv  Output  file matches in CSV.
-When option -H, -n, -k,  or  -b  is used additional values are output.
-See also the --format and -u options.
+If -H, -n, -k, or -b is specified, additional values are output.
+See also options --format and -u.

            -D ACTION, --devices=ACTION
                   If  an  input  file  is  a device, FIFO or socket, use ACTION to process it.
 By default, ACTION  is  `skip',  which  means  that devices are silently skipped.
 If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If an input file is a directory, use ACTION to process  it.
 By default,  ACTION  is  `read',  i.e., read directories just as if they were ordinary files.
 If ACTION is  `skip',  silently  skip directories.
 If ACTION is `recurse', read all files under each directory, recursively, following symbolic links  only  if  they are  on  the command line.
 This is equivalent to the -r option.
                   If ACTION is `dereference-recurse', read all  files  under  each directory,  recursively,  following  symbolic  links.
 This  is equivalent to the -R option.

            -E, --extended-regexp
                   Interpret patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify  a PATTERN used during the search of the input: an input line is selected if it matches any of  the  specified  patterns.
                   Note that longer patterns take precedence over shorter patterns.
                   This option is most useful when multiple -e options are used  to specify  multiple  patterns,  when  a pattern begins with a dash (`-'), to specify a pattern after option -f or  after  the  FILE arguments.

            --exclude=GLOB
                   Skip files whose name matches GLOB using wildcard matching, same as -g !GLOB.
 GLOB can use **, *, ?, and [...] as wildcards, and
                   \  to  quote  a wildcard or backslash character literally.
 When GLOB contains a `/',  full  pathnames  are  matched.
 Otherwise basenames are matched.
 Note that --exclude patterns take prior- ity over --include patterns.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude directories  whose  name  matches  GLOB  from  recursive searches.
 GLOB can use **, *, ?, and [...] as wildcards, and \
                   to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 Note that  --exclude-dir  patterns  take  priority over --include-dir patterns.
 This option may be repeated.

            --exclude-from=FILE
                   Read  the  globs  from FILE and skip files and directories whose name matches one or more globs (as if specified by --exclude and --exclude-dir).
 Lines  starting  with a `#' and empty lines in FILE are ignored.
 When FILE is a `-', standard input  is  read.
                   This option may be repeated.

            --exclude-fs=MOUNTS
                   Exclude   file   systems  specified  by  MOUNTS  from  recursive searches, MOUNTS is a comma-separated list of  mount  points  or pathnames   of   directories   on   file   systems.
 Note  that --exclude-fs mounts  take  priority  over  --include-fs  mounts.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret  pattern  as a set of fixed strings, separated by new- lines, any of which is to be matched.
 This makes  ugrep  behave as fgrep.
 If PATTERN or -e PATTERN is also specified, then this option does not apply to -f FILE patterns.

            -f FILE, --file=FILE
-                  Read  one  or  more newline-separated patterns from FILE.
-Empty pattern lines in FILE are  not  processed.
+                  Read newline-separated patterns from FILE.
+Empty  patterns  and patterns  starting  with  `###'  are  ignored.
 If FILE does not exist, the GREP_PATH environment variable is used as the path to FILE.
 If     that     fails,     looks    for    FILE    in /usr/local/share/ugrep/patterns.
 When FILE is a  `-',  standard input is read.
-Empty files contain no patterns, thus nothing is matched.
+Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option ...]', where `exts' is a comma-separated list  of  file- name  extensions  and `command' is a filter utility.
 The filter utility should read from standard input and  write  to  standard output.
 Files matching one of `exts` are filtered.
 When `exts' is `*', files with non-matching extensions are filtered.
 One or more  `option'  separated by spacing may be specified, which are passed verbatim to the command.
 A `%' as `option' expands  into the  pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
 The `%' expands into a `-' when  search- ing  standard input.
 Option --label=.ext may be used to specify extension `ext' when searching standard input.

            --format=FORMAT
                   Output FORMAT-formatted matches.
 See `man ugrep' section FORMAT for the `%' fields.
-Options -A, -B, -C, -y,  and  -v  are  dis- abled.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.